 In 2008, his dance career takes him to meet dance choreographer Paco Gomez who shows him how to play a "Capoeira Angola" game.
 Then his interest for Capoeira movements reignites.
-In the same year, Galo becomes friends with Formado Guaiamum, who inspired him to set up a Capoeira Club group at San Francisco State University.
+In the same year, Galo becomes friends with Formado Guaiamum of Capoeira USA, who inspired him to set up a Capoeira Club group at San Francisco State University.
 Soon after, he began regular training with many different groups across the Bay Area.

 Galo began his regular training with the legendary Mestre Amen Santo of Capoeira Batuque in 2013.